RiftValleySoftware/RVS_Spinner/README.md

 You can also have a standard [`UIPickerView`](https://developer.apple.com/documentation/uikit/uipickerview) come up, which may be better for larger numbers of values, or for developers that prefer a more standard Apple User Experience.

 ![UIPickerView Wheel Display](img/PickerAnimation.gif)

-DEPENDENCIES
-=

-There are no dependencies to use this class in your project.
-It can be included as a single source file (no build or library linking required).

 IMPLEMENTATION
 =